aptos-labs/developer-docs/docs/move/book/coding-conventions.md

 ## Formatting

-The Move team plans to write an autoformatter to enforce formatting conventions.
+The Move team plans to write an auto-formatter to enforce formatting conventions.
 However, in the meantime:

 - Four space indentation should be used except for `script` and `address` blocks whose contents should not be indented.
 - Lines should be broken if they are longer than 100 characters.